Government grants of £7,500 available for heat pumps

 “Mrs Mansfield has been exemplary in every respect.
 She is an excellent listener and has the ability to explain complex issues patiently and emphatically.
 We are fortunate in having her as our legal adviser.”

-Kate is head of our Private Client Team and has 25 years’ experience in private client work, specialising in wills, tax planning and estate administration.
+Kate is a Partner in our Private Client Team and has 25 years’ experience in private client work, specialising in wills, tax planning and estate administration.
 Kate has worked in this area since she qualified and has assisted thousands of families and individuals.

 Kate qualified as a solicitor in 1995 after obtaining a 2.1 in Law from the University of Kent.
 She completed her training contract with Laceys and became a partner in 2002.